 In October 2018, the TRPA Governing Board approved a new Shoreline Plan for Lake Tahoe, enabling TRPA to resume issuing permits for buoys.
 The first step of this plan was to issue permits for legally existing buoys.
-Once the legally existing buoys were legitimized by getting permits from TRPA and a lease from the Commission, both TRPA and Commission staff could begin enforcement actions against the many unauthorized buoys found throughout the lake.
+Once the legally existing buoys were legitimized by getting permits from TRPA and a lease from the Commission, both TRPA and Commission staff are to begin enforcement actions against the many unauthorized buoys found throughout the lake.

 In January 2019, TRPA entered into a Memorandum of Understanding (MOU) with the Commission, authorizing TRPA to act as the Commission's agent in tagging and removing buoys under the Commission's statutory authority provided by Public Resources Code section 6302.1.
-This MOU provides for a consultation process and allows TRPA to utilize their presence and resources on the lake to remove unauthorized and trespassing buoys under the Commission's existing authority.
+This MOU provides for a consultation process and allows TRPA to utilize their presence and resources on the lake to remove unauthorized and trespassing buoys within the Commission's existing authority.

-At one point, Trina Gould had an interest in property at 3149 West Lake Boulevard, Homewood, California.
-Ms. Gould placed two buoys on sovereign land in the bed of Lake Tahoe without a lease from the Commission and without a permit from TRPA.
-The property at 3149 West Lake Boulevard is not a littoral property with lakefront access.
+Marty and Ronnie Sherman (the Shermans) have an interest in property at 3153 West Lake Boulevard, Homewood, California.
+The Shermans placed two buoys on sovereign land in the bed of Lake Tahoe without a lease from the Commission and without a permit from TRPA.
+The property at 3153 West Lake Boulevard is not a littoral property with waterfront access.
 According to TRPA staff, this property does not and cannot qualify for a buoy permit.
 Because the buoys cannot be brought into compliance with local ordinances, Commission staff would also be unable to recommend a lease for the buoys.